alexKleider/phInfo/README.md

 WiFi dongle it should be installed before power up.)

 The challenge now is to discover the IP address of the target machine.
-The utility `find_pi.py` (now within the current file structure on the staging machine) is provided for this purpose but will only be of use if your target machine is a `Raspberry Pi`.
+The Unix arp-scan utility before and again after powering up the target machine will likely work.
+Look for an IP address that appears only after the target power up, not before.

+If you put yourself in category `3` (see previous section) then the utility `find_pi.py` can be found within your current directory on the staging machine.
 Before using it, you will want to open it in your favourite editor and possibly change the one or two constants to suit your network.
 The file is well commented to help guide you.

         python find_pi.py